-- 1.63D A statutory auditor or the audit firm shall document in the engagement working papers all significant threats to the integrity or objectivity, including any that could impair independence, of a statutory auditor or the audit firm and all covered persons as well as the safeguards applied to mitigate those threats and why they mitigate the threats.
-[AD 22.3] - 1.64 The engagement partner shall ensure that their consideration of the integrity, objectivity and independence of the firm and covered persons is appropriately documented on a timely basis. - 1.65D Before accepting or continuing an engagement, a statutory auditor or the audit firm shall assess and document the following: - whether it meets the ethical outcomes of the overarching principles and supporting ethical provisions, and complies with the requirements, of this Ethical Standard; - whether there are threats to its integrity, objectivity or independence and the safeguards applied to mitigate those threats and why they mitigate the threats.
-[AD 22b) - 1.66R Before accepting or continuing an engagement for a statutory audit of a public interest entity, a statutory auditor or an audit firm shall assess and document, in addition to the provisions of Article 22b of Directive 2006/43/EC paragraph 1.65D above, the following: - (a) whether he, she or it complies with the requirements of Articles 419 and 520 of this the EU Audit Regulation; - (b) whether the conditions of Article 1721 of this the EU Audit Regulation are complied with; - (c) without prejudice to Directive 2005/60/EC, the integrity of the members of the supervisory, administrative and management bodies of the public interest entity.
-[AR 6.1] - 1.67 The requirement to document these issues contributes to the clarity and rigour of the engagement partner's thinking and the quality of their judgments.
-In addition, such documentation provides evidence that the engagement partner's consideration of the integrity, objectivity and independence of the firm and covered persons was properly performed and, for public interest entities and other listed entities and where
+- 1.68 The engagement partner shall ensure that their consideration of the integrity, objectivity and independence of the firm and covered persons is appropriately documented on a timely basis. - 1.69D Before accepting or continuing an engagement, a statutory auditor or the audit firm shall assess and document the following: - whether it meets the ethical outcomes of the overarching principles and supporting ethical provisions, and complies with the requirements, of this Ethical Standard; - whether there are threats to its integrity, objectivity or independence and the safeguards applied to mitigate those threats and why they mitigate the threats.
+[AD 22b) - 1.70R Before accepting or continuing an engagement for a statutory audit of a public interest entity, a statutory auditor or an audit firm shall assess and document, in addition to the provisions of Article 22b of Directive 2006/43/EC paragraph 1.69D above, the following: - (a) whether he, she or it complies with the requirements of Articles 4 and 5 of this the EU Audit Regulation; - (b) whether the conditions of Article 17 of this the EU Audit Regulation are complied with; - (c) without prejudice to Directive 2005/60/EC, the integrity of the members of the supervisory, administrative and management bodies of the public interest entity.
+[AR 6.1] - 1.71 The requirement to document these issues contributes to the clarity and rigour of the engagement partner's thinking and the quality of their judgments.
+In addition, such documentation provides evidence that the engagement partner's consideration of the integrity, objectivity and independence of the firm and covered persons was properly performed and, for public interest entities and other listed entities and where otherwise applicable, provides the basis for review by the engagement quality reviewer. - 1.72 Matters to be documented include all key elements of the process and any significant judgments concerning: - threats identified, other than those which are clearly insignificant, and the process used in identifying them; - safeguards adopted and the reasons why they are considered to be effective; - review by an engagement quality reviewer or an independent partner; - overall assessment of threats and safeguards on an individual and cumulative basis;

-19 See paragraphs 4.5D, 4.6R and 4.26R - 4.28 of this Ethical Standard.
+&lt;sup>19 See paragraphs 4.5D, 4.6R and 4.25R - 4.27 of this Ethical Standard.

-20 See paragraphs 5.39R - 5.45Rof this Ethical Standard.
+&lt;sup>20 See paragraphs 5.39R - 5.45Rof this Ethical Standard.

-21 See paragraphs 3.8, 3.9R, 3.14R and 3.15Rof this Ethical Standard.
+&lt;sup>21 See paragraphs 3.8, 3.9R, 3.14R and 3.15Rof this Ethical Standard.